Afrikaans: Grammar

-English: He can not speak Afrikaans. / He can't speak Afrikaans.
+English: He cannot speak Afrikaans. / He can't speak Afrikaans.

 Both French and San origins have been suggested for double negation in Afrikaans.
 While double negation is still found in Low Franconian dialects in West Flanders and in some "isolated" villages in the centre of the Netherlands (such as Garderen), it takes a different form, which is not found in Afrikaans.
 The following is an example:

 Ek wil nie dit doen nie.^{*} (lit.
 I want not this do not.)